byuawsfhtl/HandwritingRecognition/README.md

 * use_wbs: Boolean indicating whether or not word beam search should be used for decoding.
 If false, best-path is used.
 * wbs_beam_width: The beam width needed for the word beam search algorithm
 * wbs_word_charset: String containing all characters observed in words (non-word_charset)
+* wbs_dictionary_path: A path to a file containing a list of words that the wbs should constrain to.
+If none given wbs will use the default dictionary

 Inference Example: